-The Committee to review the Riverside Community College District Foundation's independent audit report for the year ended June 30, 2017 for the permanent file of the District.
+Recommend receiving the Riverside Community College District Foundation's independent audit report for the year ended June 30, 2017 for the permanent file of the District.

-E. Facilities

-1. Agreement Amendment 1 for the O.W.
+- E. Facilities - 1.
+Agreement Amendment 1 for the O.W.
 Noble Administration Building Demolition and Parking Lot Construction Project with GHD Inc.

-The Committee to review Agreement Amendment 1 for the O.W.
+Recommend approving Agreement Amendment 1 for the O.W.
 Noble Administration Building demolition and parking lot construction project for additional professional engineering services to be provided by GHD Inc. in the amount not to exceed \$17,293.